jjuuliak/VTP-1/README.md

 ## License

-This project is licensed under the [Insert License Name] license.
+This project is licensed under the MIT license.
 Please see the [LICENSE](LICENSE) file for details.